san-mhe/nanoparticle-formulation-CRISPR-visualization/README.md

 ## Setup Instructions
-To run this project, you need Conda and the required dependencies.
+To run this project, you need Conda and the required dependencies such as RDkit and PyMOL.

 # Create and activate conda environment/ Run Scripts